aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 {{% /expand %}}

-#### 5) Why did the newly created `inflate` pod was not scheduled into the managed node group ?
+#### 5) Why was the newly created `inflate` pod not scheduled into the managed node group ?

 {{%expand "Click here to show the answer" %}}

 The On-Demand Managed Node group was provisioned with the label `intent` set to `control-apps`.
-In our case the deployment defined the followin section, where the `intent` is set to `apps`.
+In our case the deployment defined the following section, where the `intent` is set to `apps`.

 ```yaml
 spec: